This is a synopsis of comprehensive guide published in the New York Times.

 The American Heart Association reports that most experts rank smoking (and the use of tobacco products) as the number one red flag for cardiovascular risk.
 Yet, smoking remains the most preventable cause of death and disease.

 Smoking causes emphysema, cancer, gum disease, and harms nearly every organ in your body.
 And it’s particularly toxic to the heart.
 Tobacco smoke damages blood vessels.
 It increases blood pressure, lowers your HDL cholesterol and causes peripheral artery disease and atherosclerosis.
 Smokers have double the risk of having a heart attack, and triple the risk of having a stroke compared with nonsmokers.
 E-cigarettes have also been in preliminary research to increased cardiovascular risks.”

 But, there’s good news!
 As soon as you quit, you immediately lower your risk, according to experts.

-Here are some resources to support you or someone you know who may be trying to quit:
+Schedule an appointment with 4C Medical for Behavioral Therapy to work with a professional counselor.
+Here are more resources to support you or someone you know who may be trying to quit:

 American Cancer Society Toll-free hotline: 1-800-227-2345